lucanicoladebiasi/ob/README.md

   are used to generate the "lock key" used to synchronize transfers: only one transfer can be executed between two stakeholder addresses and the same token address.

-The REST service provides few ancillary services to debug and experiment with it

-* `GET /balances` - Returns the list of all the balances of addressed stakeholder.
-* `GET /balances/:address` - Returns the list of all the balances of a specific stakeholder identified by its address.
-* `GET /balances/:address/:token` - Returns the balance of token of a specific stakeholder identified by its address.

 ## Set-up

 ### PostgreSQL